mofukuru/auto_file_organizer/README.md

 The custom Obsidian plugin, "Auto File Organizer," automatically organizes files into specified folders based on their extensions.
 It is an essential tool for users seeking efficient file organization.

-> ⚠️ **Note**
-> This plugin is currently in its pre-release version.
-Its stability and compatibility are not fully guaranteed.
-If you encounter any issues, your feedback is highly appreciated.

 ---

 ## Automatic File Organization Feature